Ben Mulroney: Personal life

-Mulroney became engaged to his girlfriend of one year, fashion designer and stylist Jessica Brownstein, on December 28, 2007 in Montreal.
-They were married on October 30, 2008 in a private ceremony at St. Patrick's Basilica, Montreal.
+Mulroney became engaged to his girlfriend of one year, fashion designer and stylist Jessica Brownstein, on December 28, 2007, in Montreal.
+They were married on October 30, 2008, in a private ceremony at St. Patrick's Basilica, Montreal.
 Mulroney first met Brownstein when they were both teenagers through his younger brother Mark, who was a student at the all-boys Selwyn House School during the same time she was a student at sister school Miss Edgar's and Miss Cramp's School.
+They have three children: two sons, who are fraternal twins, and a daughter.
+In July 2025, it was reported that the couple had separated.